fauzia-s/VBA-Timesheet-Mini-Project-/README.md

 # VBA-Timesheet-Mini-Project-

-This project aims at automating  the monthly timesheet analysis and reporting process.
+This project aims to automate the monthly timesheet analysis and reporting process.